-Residential drug and alcohol addiction treatment is a comprehensive program designed to teach, support, guide, and empower those facing substance use disorder.
+Residential alcohol and drug addiction treatment is a comprehensive program designed to teach, support, guide, and empower those facing substance use disorder.
 As a person prepares to leave treatment, they will feel apprehensive about what comes next.
 Though each story and life differ, having support during this transition is critical.

 How can you help your loved one at this time?
 How will you survive a relationship with a loved one in recovery from addiction?